Code-Institute-Submissions/BrazilianSimon/README.md

 - A easy game that a kid can play and have fun.
 - a colorful game with a great user experience.

+### User Stories:
+- "As an user, I expect a game intuitive."
+- "As an user, I expect this game to be easy to play."
+- "As an user, I want a game to interact with."
+- "As an user, I want a game with an enjoyable experience."